Bol (film)

-This film was part of a maternal and child health project, PAIMAN (Pakistan Initiative for Mothers and Newborns), implemented by and The Johns Hopkins University Center for Communication Programs (JHU.CCP) which entered in a partnership with Shoaib Mansoor's Shoman Productions in 2009.
-The objective of the project was to advocate for women's rights by bringing the focus of media and the elite of Pakistan to family planning and gender issues.
-The PAIMAN Project Communications Advisor and country representative of JHU.CCP, Fayyaz Ahmad Khan, served as the executive producer of the movie.
-The film was reviewed by the Central Board of Film Censors in Lahore on 8 November 2010 and received its approval the next day.
-Bol is set in Lahore and many students from National College of Arts' (NCA) filmmaking department assisted Shoaib Mansoor on it.
+This film was part of a maternal and child health project, PAIMAN (Pakistan Initiative for Mothers and Newborns), implemented by the Johns Hopkins University Center for Communication Programs (JHU.CCP), which entered into a partnership with Shoaib Mansoor's Shoman Productions in 2009.
+The project's objective was to advocate for women's rights by bringing the focus of the media and the elite of Pakistan to family planning and gender issues.
+The PAIMAN Project Communications Advisor and country representative of JHU.CCP, Fayyaz Ahmad Khan, served as the executive producer of the film.
+The film was reviewed by the Central Board of Film Censors in Lahore, on November 8, 2010 and received its approval the next day.
+Bol is set in Lahore and many students from the National College of Arts' (NCA) filmmaking department assisted Shoaib Mansoor on it.